mchaudhary22/I2GDS2024/micro_g2/README.md

     conda install bioconda::spades
     ```
   - SPAdes v4.0.0 was used in this tutorial.
 To ensure the same version rather than the most recent version of SPAdes is installed, specify `conda install bioconda::spades=4.0.0`.
+- `spades.sh`: Bash script to automate genome assembly using the SPAdes assembler.